Data model

 clusters List int [,] IDs list of related cluster(s)

-logical_servers List int [,] IDs List of related logical(s) servers(s)
+logical_servers List int [,] IDs list of related logical(s) servers(s)

 created_at timestamp Date of creation